-OMSCS students may take a semester off at any time.
+OMSCS students may take a semester off at any time after they have matriculated into the OMSCS program.
 However, if you take two or more consecutive semesters off, you must apply for readmission.
 Please note that the summer term counts as one of the consecutive semesters, even though students are not required to enroll in the summer term.
 Unfortunately, there is no guarantee you will be readmitted.
 For more information, please review the Registrar's Readmission Policy.